 Use the Bitnami HTTPS Configuration Tool

-IMPORTANT: The Bitnami HTTPS Configuration Tool does not support IPv6 addresses, load balancers/CDNs or NGINX web servers yet.
+IMPORTANT: The Bitnami HTTPS Configuration Tool does not support IPv6 addresses or load balancers/CDNs yet.
 If you use IPv6 addresses, please disable them before proceeding.
-If you use NGINX or a load balancer or CDN, please refer to the alternative approach section.
+If you use a load balancer or CDN, please refer to the alternative approach section.

 The Bitnami HTTPS Configuration Tool is a command line tool for configuring mainly HTTPS certificates on Bitnami stacks, but also common features such as automatic renewals, redirections (e.g. HTTP to HTTPS), etc. This tool is located in the installation directory of the stack at /opt/bitnami.